-This is used when students are identified as requiring additional support requirements, details of agreed reasonable adjustments are made in the student’s ARUA.
-An example includes alternative assessment methods for disabled students.
+Used when students are identified as requiring additional support requirements, details of agreed reasonable adjustments are made in the student's ARUAA.
+Examples include alternative assessment methods

 An appeal is a request for a review of a decision on student progression, assessment and awards.

 An applicant is someone who has submitted an application for admission to the University but has not yet completed the application process.